subscribe to our Newsletter

 3. Cut an Interior Hole and Drill Locator Holes

-- Choose the direction of the vent that will lead to the outdoor exterior wall directly.
+- Choose the direction of the range hood vent that will lead to the outdoor exterior wall directly.
 If the stove is not on an exterior wall, consult with a home improvement specialist regarding the vent.

 - With a reciprocating saw or hole saw, cut a vent hole through the plaster or interior drywall.